-The company law of a foreign country is considered only for purposes of the definition of "foreign dividend" if the foreign country in which the company has its place of effective management does not have any applicable income tax law on companies.
-"Applicable laws" refer to income tax laws which deal with the treatment of amounts paid or payable in respect of shares and also to the income tax laws applicable to the specific taxpayer concerned.
+The company law of a foreign country is considered for purposes of the definition of "foreign dividend" only if the foreign country in which the company has its place of effective management does not have any applicable laws relating to tax on income.
+The term "applicable laws" refers to income tax laws which deal with the treatment of amounts paid or payable in respect of shares and also to the income tax laws applicable to the specific taxpayer concerned.
 For example, a foreign country may have different income tax provisions for amounts paid or payable in respect of shares by different types of companies.
 The income tax treatment of an amount paid or payable by a collective investment scheme, which constitutes a company, in respect of a share may, for example, differ from the income tax treatment of an amount paid or payable by a company incorporated with share capital in respect of a share.

-Income tax laws on companies of the foreign country in which that foreign company has its place of effective management
+Income tax laws on companies of the foreign country in which that foreign company has its place of effective management (paragraph (a) of the definition of "foreign dividend")

 The term "place of effective management" is not defined in the Act and must be given its ordinary meaning, taking into account international precedent and interpretation.
-It does not, however, have a universally accepted meaning and various countries, including members of the OECD, continue to attach different meanings to it.
-The principles and guidelines that will be applied for purposes of considering the term "place of effective management" in the definition of "resident" in section 1(1) are discussed in Interpretation Note No. 6 "Resident - Place of Effective Management (Companies)".
-24 The following are extracts from paragraphs 4.1 and 4.2 of that Interpretation Note (Issue 2):
+It, however, does not have a universally accepted meaning and various countries, including members of the OECD, continue to attach different meanings to it.
+The principles and guidelines that will be applied for purposes of considering the term "place of effective management" in the definition of "resident" in section 1(1) are discussed in Interpretation Note 6 "Resident - Place of Effective Management (Companies)".
+The following are extracts from paragraphs 4.1 and 4.2 of that Interpretation Note (Issue 2):

-"A company's place of effective management is the place where key management and commercial decisions that are necessary for the conduct of its business as a lssue 2 of the Interpretation Note dated 3 November 2015 applies to years of assessment commencing on or after 3 November 2015.
-Issue 1 dated 26 March 2002 applies to earlier periods.

-whole are in substance made.
+"A company's place of effective management is the place where key management and commercial decisions that are necessary for the conduct of its business as a whole are in substance made.
 This approach is consistent with the OECD's commentary on the term 'place of effective management'."
-25